sougatamaitragit/microservicekubernetes/README.md

 5. Create AWS Route 53 - DNS is optional in case , kops version is 1.6.2 or more .
 Kubernetes uses DNS name to lookup etcd and nodes uses DNS to communicate with masters .
 Issue command below to create a Route hosted Zone

-aws route53 create-hosted-zone --name sample.microservice.com --caller-reference 1
+aws route53 create-hosted-zone --name sample.microservice.com --caller-reference 1.
+Incase you dont have a public DNS name then create private DNS

 6. Create AWS S3 bucket - Kubernetes clustser's uses AWS S3 bucket's to store information about cluster like Number of Nodes , instance type of each node , kubernetes version .
 During cluster formation these states are stored and any subsequent changes in cluster formation are also stored in the bucket.
 To create S3 bucket issue below command -